 This Actuarial Review should not be construed as providing tax advice, legal advice, or investment advice.
 It should not be relied on for any purpose other than the purposes described herein.
-This Actuarial Review assumes the continuing ability of LASERS to collect the contributions necessary to fund its Plan.
-A determination regarding whether or not LASERS is actually willing and able to do so in the future is outside our scope of expertise and was not performed.
+This Actuarial Review assumes the continuing ability of the System to collect the contributions necessary.
+A determination regarding whether or not the System is actually willing and able to do so in the future is outside our scope of expertise and was not performed.